datreant/datreant/docs/Treants.rst

 ==========================
 Creating and using Treants
 ==========================
-**datreant** is not an analysis code.
+**datreant** is not an analysis library.
 Its scope is limited to the boring but tedious task of data management and storage.
 It is intended to bring value to analysis results by making them easily accessible now and later.

 The basic functionality of datreant is condensed into one object: the **Treant**.
 Named after the `talking trees of D&D lore
 <http://wikipedia.org/wiki/Treant>`__, Treants are persistent objects
-that live as directory trees in the filesystem.
-Treants store their underlying data persistently to disk on the fly.
+that live as directory trees in the filesystem and store their state information to disk on the fly.
 The file locking needed for each transaction is handled automatically, so more than one python process can be working with any number of instances of the same Treant at the same time.

 .. warning:: File locking is performed with POSIX advisory locks.
 These are
              not guaranteed to work perfectly on all platforms and file